 You should first choose the appropriate instructor for yourself.
 Interview them and make sure both student and instructor mesh well together.
 Don't be concerned with gear until you speak with your instructor.
 We find all too often people will buy gear off the internet and it's typically not the correct size for them or their ability.

 How long does it take to get my PPG2 rating?
 We train in the morning, evenings and weekends when weather permits and schedules line up.
-Some pilots have finished their PPG2 in as little as 3 months.
-Some have taken up to a 1 year.
-Any training that exceeds 1 calendar year will be billed at $200 per session.
-Private 1-2 weeks sessions are available and held here in Oklahoma.
-We can also come to you for the price of travel expenses.
+Some pilots have finished their PPG2 in as little as 3 months, some have taken up to a 1 year.
+Any training that exceeds 1 calendar year will be billed at $150 per session (2-3 hours).
+Private 1 week sessions are available and held here in Central Oklahoma.

 Can I finance my training or gear?
 With good credit you might be able to finance your gear with a Credit Card, PayPal Finance, Lightstream or your local bank.
 Most financial institutions will not finance your training costs.